 - No amniotic fluid

 - A thick cystic placenta nearly filling the uterus

 - Ovarian cysts

-An ultrasound of a partial molar pregnancy may show:
+An ultrasound of a partial molar pregnancy might show:

 - Low amniotic fluid

-A molar pregnancy can't continue as a normal viable pregnancy.
-To prevent complications, the molar tissue must be removed.
-Treatment usually consists of one or more of the following:
+A molar pregnancy can't be allowed to continue.
+To prevent complications, the affected placental tissue must be removed.
+Treatment usually consists of one or more of the following steps:

 Coping and support